Shopify vs Etsy: How to build a successful business using both!

 - You become the master of your website.

 - Greater customization options let you realize your vision easily.

-- Shopify is highly scalable giving you a greater opportunity to reach more buyers and enhance the customer experience.
+- Shopify is highly scalable, allowing you to reach more buyers and enhance the customer experience.

-- Your own website will allow you to build brand recognition and trust in your buyers.
+- Your website will allow you to build brand recognition and trust in your buyers.